opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 |function_editor_spreadsheet|

-The spreadsheet displays transformations in columns like the ones available in the Xsheet, having one for each parameter.
+The Spreadsheet displays transformations in columns like the ones available in the Xsheet/Timeline, having one for each parameter.
 For each frame, the column's cells display the related transformation values.

-keyframes are displayed in different-colored cells, and can be moved along the column to different frame positions.
+Keyframes are displayed in different-colored cells, and can be moved along the column to different frames positions.
 In-between values are automatically generated according to the keyframes and to the set interpolation (see  :ref:`Setting Segment Interpolations <setting_segment_interpolations>`  ).

-All the columns referring to the same object or FX are grouped under one single header.
+All the columns referring to the same object or effects are grouped under one single header.
 For example under a pegbar header you can find all the columns referring to its transformations.

 Columns cells can be used to type in directly values for keys, edit or move them.
 Values contained in cells can be cut, copied and pasted, so that transformations can be displaced, repeated and deleted.

-.. tip:: **To define keyframes directly in spreadsheet columns:**
+.. tip:: **To define keyframes directly in Spreadsheet columns:**

     1. Double click in the column cell where you want to define a keyframe: the cell becomes editable.

-    2. Type in the value for the key, and press Enter to confirm.
+    2. Type in the value for the key, and press **Enter** to confirm.

 .. tip:: **To move a keyframe:**

-    Click the vertical strip at the left of a keyframe cell, and drag it up or down to the new position; the in-between values change accordingly.
+    Click the *vertical strip* at the left of a keyframe cell, and drag it up or down to the new position; the in-between values change accordingly.

 .. tip:: **To displace the channel along the column:**

-    Click the vertical strip at the left of column cells, and drag it up or down to the new position: the whole content moves along the column.
+    Click the *vertical strip* at the left of column cells, and drag it up or down to the new position: the whole content moves along the column.

 .. tip:: **To copy/cut and paste column values:**